alexyuen/HTML-Parser-for-Mafia/README.md

 # Usage (advanced): #

 The following commands are optional but are provided to you for greater control over the game.

 * **##kill <player>** - Kills the player.
 Dead players are not allowed to vote and cannot be voted upon.
 Active votes made by or made on the dead player are removed.

-* **##resurrect <player>** - Resurrects the player so they can vote and be voted on again.
+* **##revive <player>** - Revives the player so they can vote and be voted on again.

 * **##setvoteweight <player> <num>** - Changes the weight of a player’s vote.
 By default, every player has a vote weight of 1.